 You could test in the following sequence:

-- Your Ad Copy improving steadily the CTR of your Ad to find out which real estate offer likely has the highest demand including several different keywords by doing A/B tests with your different ad variations on a regular basis
+- Your Ad Copy improving the CTR of your Ad steadily to find out which real estate offer likely has the highest demand, including several different keywords, by doing A/B tests with your different ad variations regularly

 - A/B test different versions of your landing pages

-This is just a superficial way of describing a test with Google AdWords and this would merit an article on its own.
+This is just a superficial way of describing a test with Google AdWords, which would merit an article on its own.

-Depending on your monthly ad budget, it can take just several weeks, a month or several months until you have done enough tests and find a winning campaign that starts to convert well.
+It can take just several weeks, a month, or several months until you have done enough tests and created a winning campaign that starts to convert well.

-Once you have found or rather developed with hard testing work a winner, you can start to scale your AdWords campaign and then branch out to further marketing channels.
+Once you have developed a winner with hard testing, you can start to scale your AdWords campaign and branch out to further marketing channels.

-These channels are the display network, YouTube Ads (as part of the display network), Gmail Ads, now just recently Google Discovery Ads, and more.
+These channels are the display network, YouTube Ads (as part of the display network), Gmail Ads, and now just recently, Google Discovery Ads, and more.

-Once you have really exhausted these distribution channels, you can branch out to other marketing channels outside of Google Ads.
+Once you have exhausted these distribution channels, you can branch out to other marketing channels outside Google Ads.

 This is not only because of growth reasons but also because of risk mitigation reasons.

-You don’t want your business to be dependent solely on one marketing channel.
+You don’t want your business to depend solely on one marketing channel.

 How to Grow Your Winning Campaign and Yourself as a Real Estate Agent Fast

-If you want to grow your real estate business fast using the marketing channel chosen in the above example, it would just mean that you would have to spend more advertising money in a shorter amount of time.
+To grow your real estate business fast using the marketing channel chosen in the above example, you would just have to spend more advertising money in a shorter time.

 But it also depends on what the term ‘fast’ means to you.